VinodV23/cse150a/README.md

 Online book platforms face a major challenge: predicting which books users will rate highly and which reviews will be most helpful to other customers.
 With millions of books available, customers rely heavily on ratings and reviews to make purchasing decisions, but not all reviews are equal.
 This creates a complex recommendation environment where platforms must navigate uncertainty about user preferences while ensuring that the most valuable reviews are highlighted to aid customer decision-making.

 ### Why Uncertainty Modeling is Important
-Uncertainty modeling is crucial for this problem because the data inherently contains multiple sources of uncertainty that significantly impact prediction accuracy.
+Uncertainty modeling is needed for this problem because the data inherently contains multiple sources of uncertainty that significantly impact prediction accuracy.
 Most users only review a small fraction of the books they read, creating uncertainty about their true preferences and reading patterns.
-Reading preferences vary greatly between individuals based on genre preferences, reading experience, and personal taste, making it difficult to generalize from limited user data.
+In addition, reading preferences vary greatly between individuals based on genre preferences, reading experience, and personal taste, making it difficult to generalize from limited user data.
 Some reviews are more informative and helpful than others, but this helpfulness depends on multiple factors, including the reviewer's expertise, writing quality, and the relevance of their perspective to other readers.
-User preferences and review patterns also change over time, introducing temporal uncertainty that static models cannot capture.
 Additionally, we often lack complete information about user demographics, reading history, or the context in which they read specific books, creating additional layers of uncertainty that must be modeled probabilistically.